VincentLeroux/Laser/README.md

 ## Installation

-Download or clone this repository and navigate into the directroy Laser.
+Download or clone this repository and navigate into the directroy laser.
 There run `python setup.py install`.